-- Dexamethasone 0.6 mg/kg PO/IM/IV (PO preferred) maximum 10 mg OR 0 - Methylprednisolone 1 mg/kg IV (maximum dose 125 mg).
-0
+- Dexamethasone 0.6 mg/kg PO/IM/IV (PO preferred) maximum 10 mg OR - Methylprednisolone 1 -2 mg/kg IV (maximum dose 125 mg).

 CAUTION: Epinephrine is available in different routes and concentrations.
-Providers are advised to re-check the dosing and concentration prior to administration
+Providers are advised to re-check the dosing and concentration prior to administration.

-In anaphylaxis, epinephrine should not be delayed by taking the time to administer second-line medications such as diphenhydramine.
+In anaphylaxis, do not delay epinephrine administer for second-line medications such as diphenhydramine.